After the Dreams: Corruption in Heaven and Earth

 Coming next

 Usually, I don’t pick my next topic until I’ve had a week or two to recover from the last.
-This time, I’m well into the next one already, because it is third in a sequential trio.
+This time, I had already decided to cover the remainder of what I’ve called my survey of Moses’ prehistoric account of the days before Abraham.

 Yet, despite the intervening flood, its effects reverberate through both the Old and New Testament, to the last verses of Revelation.

-I’ll gloss through the Flood story, because I have already covered that thoroughly in several posts.
+1. I’ll gloss through the Flood story, because I have already covered that thoroughly in several posts.

-Then I’ll spend some time with Babel and the scattering.
-You will probably be surprised at my commentary on Nimrod.
+2. Then I’ll spend some time with Babel and the scattering.

-The time span of this triptych of articles covers all three major angelic rebellions, and the three combined (not just the Temptation) account for the horrible state of the current world and the need for Jesus’ hopefully imminent return.
+The time span of this series of articles covers all three major angelic rebellions, and the three combined (not just the Temptation) account for the horrible state of the current world and the need for Jesus’ hopefully imminent return.

 Exploring the Garden of Eden